sine2pi/ASR-model/README.md

 - Track speaker consistency
 - Maintain coherent pitch patterns
 - Group harmonically related segments

+The theoretical foundation:
+- Both position and pitch can be represented as frequencies
+- Speech has inherent rhythmic and tonal patterns that correlate with semantic content
+- Varying the rotation frequency based on pitch creates a more speech-aware positional encoding

 Leveraging Silence for Natural Generation Stopping
 By scaling attention scores related to pad/silence tokens down to near zero, we are creating a consistent pattern that the model can learn